appvia/tako/README.md

 kev render
 ```

-`render` generates the project's Kubernetes manifests based on the tracked docker-compose files, using the desired format, specified via `-f` flag (`kubernetes` by default), and selected environments.
+`render` generates the project's manifests based on the tracked docker-compose files, using the desired output format specified via the `-f` flag (defaults to `kubernetes`), and for selected environments.
 Note that ALL environments will be rendered by default if none are specified.

 You can control which environments to render the manifests for with `-e` flag(s).